mendax1234/mendax1234.github.io/_posts/2024-05-11-The-Innovators-Book-Review.md

 1. **Collaboration** \
     Innovation comes from teams more often that the lightbulb moments of lone geniuses.
 One good example mentioned is about the ENIAC.
 This also intrigues my thought on what my school's career coach has told me and his meaning is roughly that if you'd like to work or think alone, PHD may fit you and otherwise, if you prefer more team work, then companies may fit you in the future.
 At that time, I thought it was useful.
 But now, I think I need to rethink about this question: Scholarly research and Commercial Endeavours.
     An interesting exmaple used by Isaacson is Standford and MIT.
 While the former is suitable for those who are interested in both, the later may put more emphasis on research.
 From this book, Isaacson's focus is mainly on those entrepreneurs, which I think may not be suitable for our normal people.
 But on a second thought, the main idea of **collaboration** seems to be still applicable.
 Doing scholarly research, which may be the main work by those PHD, is not necessarily only about lone work, from my point of view.
 In today's world, I still prefer the Stanford mode, which is doing something practical, that's about doing something to the world instead of immersing only in the academic field.
 I remember that scholars in Stanford often have one foot in the industry and the other in the academia.
 But, I still very respect those scholars who works solely in academia.
 I would say that without their contribution to some abstract fields, we may not truly make any world-chaning innvations.
+On
     While **collaboration** is undoubtedly important, the next idea also impresses me a lot.

 2. **"Stand on the Shoulders of Giants"** \
     The name is given by me.
 The original sentence on the book is: "The digital age may seem revolutionary but it was based on expanding the ideas handed down from previous generations."
 This is pretty close to what Issac Newton has said "If I have seen further, it is by standing on the shoulders of Giants."
+    The first example is the evolution in the electrical engineering, from vac